 The 2004 TV movie Strip Search (starring Glenn Close and Maggie Gyllenhaal and directed by Sidney Lumet) ended up this way due to HBO wanting to avoid controversy over its scathing account of the U.S. post-9/11.
 Not only was the film heavily cut (Lumet's original cut ran two hours, HBO cut it down to under an hour) but HBO even went out of their way to pull future airings of the film (this stance was later reversed after subscribers complained and a few more airings were scheduled).

-If for some insane reason you want to watch the infamous Rocky parody movie Ricky 1 (which was reviewed by The Angry Video Game Nerd during his feud with The Nostalgia Critic), look hard.
+If for some insane reason you want to watch the infamous Rocky parody movie Ricky 1, look hard.
 The DVD release of this movie by Televista is actually a bootleg, and VHS copies of this movie are obscenely hard to find, though copies have been known to turn up with an even lower price tag than is usual for a hard-to-find title.
 However, it is on YouTube.